Gringo (2018 film)

-Gringo is a 2018 crime comedy film directed by Nash Edgerton and written by Anthony Tambakis and Matthew Stone.
+Gringo is a 2018 action comedy film directed by Nash Edgerton and written by Anthony Tambakis and Matthew Stone.
 The film stars David Oyelowo, Charlize Theron (who also produced), Joel Edgerton (Nash's brother), Amanda Seyfried, Thandiwe Newton, and Sharlto Copley, and follows a mild-mannered businessman who is sent to Mexico to deliver an experimental marijuana pill.
 When he is kidnapped by a drug cartel, he must escape alongside a hired mercenary.
 The film was co-produced between the United States and Australia.

 The film was released in the United States on March 9, 2018, by Amazon Studios and STXfilms.

 Plot

 In the Chicago offices of Promethium Pharmaceuticals, co-presidents Richard Rusk and Elaine Markinson receive a call from a company employee, Harold Soyinka, who claims he has been kidnapped in Mexico and that his abductors are demanding a ransom of five million US dollars.

 One day earlier, Harold, Richard, and Elaine arrive in Mexico where they meet Sanchez, head of Promethium's Mexico plant.
 Unbeknownst to Harold, it is revealed that Sanchez has been selling Promethium's latest product, medical marijuana in the shape of a pill, to a Mexican cartel.
 Promethium has decided to cut them off to avoid harming their upcoming merger.
 Later that evening, as Richard, Elaine and Harold have dinner, Harold secretly records Richard's and Elaine's conversations while he is away from the table.
 He learns from the recording the merger plans, which would result in Harold losing his job.
 That night, he also discovers that his wife is having an affair and wants a divorce.
 Sanchez informs cartel leader Villegas about them getting cut off by Promethium; Villegas maims Sanchez and, believing that Harold is Promethium's boss, orders his capture.

 Richard and Elaine leave Mexico the next morning without Harold when he seemingly disappears.
 Harold, hiding away at a motel, convinces the motel's operators, brothers Ronaldo and Ernesto to pose as kidnappers in an extortion plan in which he calls Richard pretending to be kidnapped in exchange for a hefty ransom.
 Richard calls his former-mercenary-turned-humanitarian brother Mitch to rescue Harold.

 Harold spends the evening at a bar, believing his scheme to have failed.
 The bartender alerts the cartel when he recognizes Harold.
 Two men arrive and kidnap Harold, but, while delivering him to Villegas, Harold overpowers them and crashes the car.